 - The route itself (title, description, ...)

-We assume that you have already made a route in LANGUAGE A.
+It is best to proceed as follows (we assume you have already created a route in LANGUAGE A):

-- Go to the route and click on the "edit" pencil.
-You will get the dropdown menu.
+- Go to the desired route and click on the "edit" button .

-- Select the option "Add translation".
-If you don't get that option, you are probably not logged in (log in first), or this is not your route.
+Note!
+If the translation option is not there, you are probably not logged in (log in first) or this is not your route.

-- You can still manually update the translations, because they are not always 100% correct
+Tip!
+You can manually update the translations at any time since they are not always 100% correct.

-WARNING!
-Your translated route does not yet have POIs, because those POIs do not necessarily exist in that language (see next step).
+Note!
+This translated route has no POIs yet, because the POIs of the original route do not necessarily exist in that language (see next step).

-This translated route does not yet have POIs, because those POIs do not necessarily exist in that language.
+The translated route does not have any POIs yet, because the POIs of the original route do not necessarily exist in that language B.

-To add POIS to the route, use the POI-PUSH (read more here).
+To add POIS to the route, use the POI-PUSH.
+Read more about that here.

-If you do not yet have the POIs along the route in LANGUAGE B, you must first translate them.
-Read here how you can translate a POI text from LANGUAGE A to LANGUAGE B .
+If specific POIs along your route are not yet available in language B, you need to translate them first.
+Read here how to translate a POI text from language A to language B .